anakinpalinyot29/aws-bigdata-book-recommender/README.md

 ---

 ## 📊 Tableau Visualization
-We used **Tableau** for visualizing results and data insights to support business intelligence (BI).
+We used Tableau to visualize and explore data insights, supporting business intelligence (BI) analysis for the recommendation system.

-- User Review Trends
-- Top Rated Books
-- Genre Popularity
-- Model Evaluation Metrics
+Our visualizations include:

+📚 Top 10 Books with the highest average review scores
 ![Tableau Dashboard 1](images/tab1.png)

+✍️ Top 10 Authors based on average review scores
 ![Tableau Dashboard 2](images/tab2.png)

+📈 Popularity of Book Categories, showing how frequently each category appears in the dataset
 ![Tableau Dashboard 3](images/tab3.png)

 ---